kyomawolf/minishell/README.md

 ## Also with bonus part we had to implement:
 -  logical operator `&&` and `||` with parenthesis (only for priorities)
 -  wildcard `*` (only for current working directory)

+the code is formatted by the regulations of the 42-Norme (v3.0)